 their legal commitments under the Nature Directives, and this represents a one obvious challenge for Europe to halt biodiversity loss (EU Biodiversity Target 2020).
 Another important problem is that unsustainable economic activities

 in the wider countryside fail to deliver on biodiversity conservation, instead lead to its degradation and undermine the integrity of the Natura 2000 network.

 On 7th December 2016 European Commission declared the EU Nature Directives fit for purpose

 and decided to develop an Action plan that would help improve their implementation.
 The EU Action Plan on Nature, People and the Economy

 WWF is calling on the European Commission to:

 - Ensure a full and effective implementation of the EU Birds and Habitats Directives by completing the designation of, and effectively managing the Natura 2000 sites.
 Any breaches of the Directives should be prevented, promptly detected, and sanctioned.

 - Tackle two of the main drivers of biodiversity loss, namely unsustainable agricultural practices and infrastructure development by inter alia:

-- Ensuring that the European Commission presents a TEN-G initiative by 2017 at the latest and by that contributes to the increase in large-scale ecosystem restoration and the uptake of nature-based solutions to deal with environmental pressures such as climate change.
+- Ensuring that the European Commission presents a TEN-G initiative that contributes to the increase in large-scale ecosystem restoration and the uptake of nature-based solutions to deal with environmental pressures such as climate change.